YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLTMQUAL2
 ------------------

-JNLTMQUAL2, Time qualifier LOOKBACK_TIME=xxxx is later than SINCE_TIME=yyyy
+JNLTMQUAL2, Time qualifier LOOKBACK_TIME="xxxx" is later than SINCE_TIME="yyyy"

 MUPIP Error: This indicates that the specified lookback time xxxx is later than the since time yyyy.